| || |

 Andrew M. Paris

-served as a Legislative Liaison for the PA Office of Attorney General, working
+as Legislative Liaison for the PA Office of Attorney General, managing projects

-on projects such as a legislative outreach effort to ensure the successful
+such as a legislative outreach effort to ensure the successful expansion of the

-expansion of the Attorney General’s Child Predator Unit.
-To advance the Attorney General’s legislative
+Attorney General’s Child Predator Unit.
+To advance the Attorney General’s

-agenda, Andrew authored and advocated for legislation involving sexual and environmental
+legislative agenda, Andrew authored and advocated for legislation involving

-offenses, firearms, drug offenses, animal welfare and other statewide policy
+sexual and environmental offenses, firearms, drug offenses, animal welfare and

 Kenneth R. Shoemaker